Magnetic field effect on tunneling through triple barrier in AB bilayer graphene: Introduction

 This work is organized as follows.
 In Sec. \ref{TTMM}, we present the theoretical model and determine the eigenvectors and eigenvalues of the system.
-Sec. \ref{Trans} deals with the determination of the transmission probability using the continuity conditions and the transfer matrix method.
+Sec. \ref{Trans} deals with the determination of the transmission probabilities using the continuity conditions and the transfer matrix method, {leading to the corresponding conductance}.
 In Sec. \ref{RRDD}, we numerically present and discuss the obtained results.
 Finally, we provide a summary of the results in Sec. \ref{CC}.